iamrohitgund/iamrohitgundWebsite/README.md

 The content of this site is managed by Forestry.
 Visit [https://forestry.io](https://forestry.io) to manage site content.

-# Running Your Site Locally
+# Running This Site Locally

 1. Install a full [Ruby development environment](https://jekyllrb.com/docs/installation/)